Australian Pelican

 Colors

-Predominantly white body with black flight feathers and tail; bill and pouch are pink to pale violet; legs and feet are blue-grey.
+Mainly white body with black primary feathers on the wings and tail; bill and throat pouch are pink; legs and feet are blue-grey.

 Key Features

-- Massive pink bill with a distensible throat pouch
+- Massive pink bill and throat pouch (longest bill of any bird)

 When You’ll See Them